What Information Do You Need to Make a Will? (2021 Update)

 A beneficiary is a person who receives something from your estate.
 Usually the beneficiaries are familiar faces: your family, extended family, close friends or favorite charities.
 In your Will you can specify if you want to leave all your property to one or more persons, or leave particular pieces of property or specific amounts of money to specific people.

-4. Who will be appointed as a guardian to look after your children until they reach an age to take care of themselves
+4. Who will you appoint as a guardian to look after your children?

 A Guardian is person you would like to be responsible for your children if you die before the children reach the age of 18.
 When one parent dies, the other parent generally gets custody of minor children.
 But if one parent is unfit, or both parents die, your family and the court will look to your will when deciding who becomes the guardian of your children.